Newtown St Boswells

 Newtown St Boswells (Newtoon; Baile Ùr Bhoisil /gd/) is a village in the Scottish Borders council area, in south-east Scotland.
 The village lies south of the Eildon Hills on the Sprouston and Newtown burns, approximately 40 mi south-east of Edinburgh.
 It is the administrative centre of the Scottish Borders, and was historically in the county of Roxburghshire.

 History

 Newtown St Boswells is an old settlement, well-established by the 16th century.
-The town has been known at various times as Newtoune, Newtown of Eildon, Neuton and Newtown of Dryburgh.
+The town has been known at various times as Newtoun, Newton, Newtown of Eildon and Newtown of Dryburgh.
 It lies split between the civil parishes of Melrose and St Boswells.

 Historically, Newtown St Boswells was a centre for milling grain, with watermills on its burns.
-It became a regional centre of communication and an exporter of livestock after the opening of its railway station.
-This importance has declined since the closure of the station in 1969.
+In the 19th century, the development of the railway made the village a regional centre for transporting agricultural produce and livestock, with St Boswells station becoming a large junction station with facilities for loading cattle.
+The railway closed in 1968.